Drowning or Developing: Finding Strength in the Waves

 "God doesn’t stop the waves—He calls you to Him and teaches you how to walk on them."

-So, to every sister reading this who feels waterlogged by life, hear me clearly:
+So, dear sister reading this, if you feel waterlogged by life, hear me clearly:

 You are not drowning.
 You are developing.